[This article was originally published in March 2019 and has been updated and expanded.]

-For many homeowners and renters, the arrival of spring not only means baseball and warmer weather, but a good opportunity to get their yards back in shape.
+For many homeowners and renters, the end of winter weather and the arrival of spring not only means baseball and warmer weather, but a great opportunity to get their yards back in shape.
 Obviously some get to start sooner than others, but the work is the same: cutting, pruning, trimming and mowing.

 And, for the more ambitious, possibly taking out some old plants and putting in some new ones.

-Your house, decks, patios and other areas should be cleaned as well.
+But outdoor cleanup involves much more than lawns and yards.
+Your house, decks, patios and other outdoor areas should be cleaned as well.

-Here's a handy checklist to help you cover all the cleaning items that may need to be addressed in between pruning, mowing and planting.
+With all this in mind, here's a handy checklist to help you cover all the cleaning items that may need to be addressed in between your spring pruning, mowing and planting.